aderusha/MQTTCarPresence/readme.md

 In order to utilize an external antenna on the WeMos D1 Mini Pro, you will need to move a 0 ohm 0603 SMT resistor.
 See [this blog post](http://raspi.tv/2017/how-to-use-external-antenna-on-wemos-d1-mini-pro-surface-mount-rework-video) along with [an accompanying video](https://www.youtube.com/watch?v=3lHoG1mu7hY&t=72) on how to make that happen.
 A hot-air station will make this easier, but I was able to do this with a normal pencil iron.

+## Tasmota Firmware Variant

+If you are more familiar to Tasmota flashing and usage rather that arduino programming and building, this is another variant that you could use.
+It will replacve the **Arduino Programming** section above.
+The blueprint attached to this named MQTT_Tasmota_CarPresence.yaml can be used as an alternate along with flashing the Di-Mini with Tasmota to accomplish the same thing.
+Follow these steps to flash the DI Mini:

+* Flash the latest Tasmota
+* Set up your WIFI, MQTT, Hostname, Friendly name, and all the normal stuff.
+Details on the Tasmota homepage.
+* Set the Device module to type generic(18)
+* Under configure module, set GPIO2 as LEDi 1  set GPIO4 as Button 1   set GPIO5 as Relay 1
+* On the console paste this so set the mcu functions:  ```Backlog WifiConfig 5;SO19 0;SO56 1; SO63 1;SO65 1```
+* Go to Configure Other and be sure to set a Web Admin Password in case it goes into AP mode when you are away from Home.
+* Set-up the blueprint `MQTT_Tasmota_CarPresence.yaml`.

 ## Buy me a coffee

 [![Buy me a coffee](https://www.buymeacoffee.com/assets/img/custom_images/black_img.png)](https://www.buymeacoffee.com/gW5rPpsKR)